-Alfalfa, also known as Medicago sativa, is a flowering, perennial crop that has been used for medical purposes and as livestock feed for millennia.
-The flowers of the Medicago sativa plant produce seeds, and these seeds contain various compounds that are believed to have nutritional and medicinal value.
+Alfalfa, also known as Medicago sativa, is a flowering, perennial crop that has been used for health purposes for millennia.
+The flowers of the Medicago sativa plant produce seeds, and these seeds contain various compounds that are believed to have nutritional value.
 According to scientific research, alfalfa seed extract appears to have antioxidant, cardiovascular, metabolic, and various other benefits when taken orally.

 Medicago sativa extract contains both fat-soluble and water-soluble compounds.
 Most of the beneficial components of this seed extract are water-soluble, which means that they are absorbed into your system relatively rapidly.